Chapter 1 : Spectrum

 Her hair fell in front of her eyes, momentarily obscuring her vision.
 She hated her hair.
 The infamous Weasley hair.
 It made her even more indistinguishable amongst the mass of her family.
 She had always sworn she would dye it; anything would be better than being a ginger.
 Yet, as much as she wanted to show she was an individual there was always that part of her which held her back, so the copper burnt on.

 The sound of thudding footsteps suddenly appeared out of nowhere.
 The steady beat of them aroused Rose from her thoughts.
 She wasn’t sure whether to be afraid or not.
 There weren’t usually people around at this time of night apart from her.
 Then again, this was the Daily Prophet offices; nothing that illegal had happened since Rita Skeeter left.
-She gave a grim chuckle thinking of her parents' former antagonist, then pulled herself back together.
-There was a potential attacker lurking the Daily Prophet office, and she should be on guard.

 “I’ve just been flooed by my friend in Egypt, and he was wondering whether somebody could cover the magical perfume industry there.
 Apparently, it was very famous in the Egyptian and Roman times, but its popularity has peaked since then.
 He thought that if it had more coverage over here, it might get some business.
 I thought you would be the perfect person for the job, as you seem to have a flair for these sorts of things.
 What do you say, Weasley?”
-Pierston had walked back to her desk and was staring down at her, his eyes boring into hers.
+Pierston walked back over to her desk and stared down at her, his eyes boring into hers.

 Rose had so many thoughts buzzing through her head it was hard to pick them out; she managed to splutter out somewhat incoherently.
 “Will there be anyone else going?
 How long should the article be?
 Where will I be staying?
 Will I have a translator?”